kuyawa/CodeEditor/Readme.md

 If you like what you see, [hire me!](mailto:haxapp@gmail.com)

-Or collaborate via [Patreon](https://www.patreon.com/kuyawa) so I can develop more projects you like!
+Or donate via [Patreon](https://www.patreon.com/kuyawa) so I can develop more projects you like!